Tending to Your Relationships

 So, this Valentine’s Day…

-Tending to your relationships takes intention and effort, but the rewards are well worth it.
+Tending to your relationships takes intention and effort, but the rewards are worth it.
 By sharing your thoughts and feelings, giving yourself space to process, repairing conflicts, and expressing gratitude, you can create deeper, more meaningful connections with the people who matter most to you.